Temporary (Pendente Lite) Court Orders

 The court will look at the lifestyle shared by you and your spouse during marriage when deciding how much temporary support to award.
 The purpose of the award is to make sure a supported spouse's living expenses are covered during the divorce at the same standard of living that the marriage established.
 Pendente lite support can also help a stay-at-home spouse while he or she tries to find a job or goes back to school.
 The court assumes that spouses should not have to experience too radical a shift in their lifestyles while their marriage is ending.Discuss a Family Law Matter with a Monmouth County Lawyer

 If you are concerned about a temporary (pendente lite) court order, you should consult an experienced lawyer to make sure that the court will appropriately address the issue.
 The divorce attorneys at Goldstein Law Group have assisted many individuals from their main office in Metuchen, New Jersey.
 We also serve clients in Rumson, Red Bank, and Manalapan, as well as communities throughout Middlesex County.
-Contact us at 732-967-6777 or via our online form to set up a free consultation with a Monmouth County attorney.
+Contact us at 732-967-6777 or via our online form to set up a Free 10 Minute Case Evaluation* with a Monmouth County attorney.